wp-plugins/eg-attachments/readme.txt

 3. List of attachments, with large icons,
 4. EG-Attachments button in the TinyMCE toolbar,
 5. Insert attachments window.
+6. Opions page in administration interface

 == Version history ==

+* Version 1.2.0 - Mar 2nd, 2009
+	* Bug fix: Translation of TB, MB, kB, B in french,
+	* New features:
+		* Add automatically the list of attachments in the post content (optional),
+		* Force the "Save-as" dialog box (optional and experimental)

 * Version 1.1.4 - Feb 21th, 2009
 	* Bug fix: plugin didn't work properly with PHP 4